 Skip to main content

-Crypto Payments Integration Process
+Pay with Crypto Integration Process

 Generate Payment Request URL

-Much like Pay By Bank, cryptocurrency payment creation is protected by a client token.
+Much like Pay By Bank, crypto payment creation is protected by a client token.
 You'll need to follow the steps described in the client token guide to obtain a client token with the client_paymentrequest scope.
 To create a payment initiation request, you'll need to ensure that the feature is enabled on your client.

 To create the request, a GraphQL mutation is used to specify the requested amount, references and merchant information.